Chapter 6: Syntax

 This analysis is very easy to encode in X-bar theory, by a simple switch in the X-bar template of languages of the two types.

-Recall the basic shape of phrases of several categories in English, illustrated in the trees in Figure 6.15.
+Recall the basic shape of phrases of several categories in English, repeated in (1) and illustrated in the trees in Figure 6.15.

 In contrast to English, Japanese is a strictly SOV language.
 And in Japanese, heads always follow their complements, the reverse of the order we get in English.

-Specifically, in Japanese complements are still the siblings of their heads, but they precede the head instead of following it, as illustrated for the examples in (2) in Figure 6.16.
-These Japanese examples appeared previously in 6.3 Structure within the sentence: Phrases, heads, and selection.
+Specifically, in Japanese complements are still the siblings of their heads, but they precede the head instead of following it, as we see in the examples in (2), also repeated from Section 6.3.

 When you’re drawing a tree for another language, it’s important that the words come in the right order if you read the words off the bottom of the tree!
 If you’re analyzing an unfamiliar language, and need to figure out its word order, one of the first questions you should ask is whether it appears to be head initial or head final.

 In contrast to complements contrast, specifiers don’t show the same variation.
-They always come before their complements, across all known languages.
+In the model of X-bar structure that we will adopt here, specifiers always come before their complements, across all known languages.

 When analyzing a new language, the starting assumption is that all structural relations are the same, but that linear order and the distribution of silent functional heads may be different.
 Beginning in Section 6.19, we will also see the possibility that languages may exhibit different types of movement.